-If you’re looking to build a Hackintosh and have never built a computer before, chances are you have a lot of questions.
-This will be a basic run down of what components a computer needs and what components you’ll need should you chose to build a hackintosh.
+If you are looking to build a Hackintosh and have never built a computer before, chances are you have a lot of questions.
+This will be a basic rundown of what components a computer needs and what components you will need should you chose to build a Hackintosh.

-There are 7 basic components your machine needs to run.
+There are 7 basic components your computer needs to run.

 - Central Processing Unit (CPU)